yassmin-ac/USDA-Agricultural-Analysis/README.md

 #### Insight

 *The three categories identify California, Wisconsin, and New York as the top states.
-Next, we will take a closer look at each of these states.*
+Next, I took a closer look at each of these states.*

 ### Leading States and Their Best Performing Years